Erin stood in front of the cupboard and sighed. Loudly.

 She decided she’d soap-wash the dishes, then she had to get another bucket from the stream…but her reward was the lovely coins.
 And less food.
 Assuming she had more money coming in than she spent, this was ideal—but she needed to spend it.
 That seemed to be the critical missing link in the way this business was working so far.

 “Money is shiny.
 But, uh, inedible.
 And it’s good to have money, but starvation is an issue.”

 Erin stared at the empty pantry.
 She had a tiny scraping of butter left, a mostly empty jar of flour…starvation was a major issue.

 “Aren’t there some more blue fruits around here?
 Here?
 No…here?
 Yep.
 Nice and wrinkled.
 Lovely.”

 She could always get more blue fruits, of course.
 But there was a limit on how many those trees had left.
 And there was also a limit to how many Erin was willing to keep hauling back.

 “And I’m out of ingredients.”

-The flour was gone.
-The butter was gone.
-The salt—okay, there was some salt left, and some sugar too.
-But they were running low in their bags and with the lovely preservation-spell-thing gone they’d probably turn rotten sometime soon.
+The flour was almost gone.
+The butter was all but gone.
+The salt—okay, there was some salt left and some sugar too.
+But they were running low in their jars, and with the lovely preservation-spell-thing gone, they’d probably turn rotten sometime soon.